csdms/pymt/docs/usage.rst

 for exchange with other models?
-These aren't internal variables in the model source code (like loop counters), but rather variables that have `CSDMS Standard Names`_ and are exposed through a model's `Basic Model Interface`_.
+These aren't internal variables in the model source code (like loop counters), but rather variables that have CSDMS :term:`Standard Names` and are exposed through a model's
+:term:`Basic Model Interface <Basic Model Interface (BMI)>`.

 The *input_var_names* and *output_var_names* properties
 list the variables exposed by a model.